geod/w4156-lecture-code/README.md

  - [GitHub's Git Cheat Sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)
  - [Git reference docs](https://git-scm.com/docs)

-## Cloning lecture project from github:
+## Step 2: Clone lecture project from github:
 To clone/download this repository to your computer:
 - Look for the green clone or download button in the code tab of the repository and click on it.
 - Copy the https link of the git repository that is displayed